-Agave americana 'Mediopicta Alba' a beautiful variegated succulent up to 4 feet (1.2 m) tall and up to 6 feet (1.8 m) in diameter.
-The leaves are with a bold creamy-white central stripe and blue green margins.
-They have recurved spines on the margins and a long terminal spine.
-The flowers are yellow-green.
-It doesn't bloom until it is a decade or so old (not a century!) and the plant dies after flowering.
+Agave americana 'Mediopicta Alba' is a beautiful variegated succulent that forms rosettes of leaves with a bold creamy-white central stripe and blue-green margins.
+The rosettes grow up to 4 feet (1.2 m) tall and 6 feet (1.8 m) in diameter.
+Leaves have recurved spines on the margins and a long terminal spine.
+Flowers are yellow-green.
+A rosette does not bloom until it is a decade or so old, and it dies after flowering.

 USDA hardiness zones 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).